junxit/us-congress-bills-113/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2014-06-17 — [House 113-2-314](votes/house-113-2-0314.md) — On Motion to Suspend the Rules and Pass — **Passed** (398–0)

 ## Actions

 - 2013-04-23 — Introduced in House
 - 2013-04-23 — Introduced in House
 - 2013-04-23 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-05-21 — Committee Consideration and Mark-up Session Held.
+- 2014-05-21 — Ordered to be Reported by Unanimous Consent.
+- 2014-06-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-06-17 — Considered as unfinished business. (consideration: CR H5390)
+- 2014-06-17 — Considered under suspension of the rules. (consideration: CR H5377-5378)
+- 2014-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1671.
+- 2014-06-17 — Mr. Meadows moved to suspend the rules and pass the bill.
+- 2014-06-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 398 - 0 (Roll No. 314). (text: CR H5377)
+- 2014-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 398 - 0 (Roll No. 314).(text: CR H5377)